balena-io/debugging-masterclass/README.md

 ```

 As you can see, there's very little information in the configuration file in
-the `/resin-boot` directory, and certainly nothing that associates it with an
+the `/resin-boot` directory, and certainly nothing that associates it with a
-application.
+fleet.
 On the other hand, if we look at `/mnt/boot/config.json` you can
 see that all the required information for the device to be associated with its
-application exists:
+fleet exists:

 ```shell
 root@dee2945:~# cat /mnt/boot/config.json | jq